PostHog/posthog.com/contents/blog/posthog-vs-kubit.md

 With PostHog, you don’t need a free trial — it’s free to get started, with a generous monthly allowance of events, replays, and API calls.
 If you’re within this allowance, PostHog is free to use forever.

 Kubit does offer a free trial, but you’ll need to submit your company information and wait for Kubit to respond with an invite to do so.
-We tried this ourselves, and have been waiting a week for an invite or someone to reach out.

 ### Are there discounts for nonprofits and startups?